Mansur-Mustafin/LDTS-berzerk/README.md

 ## IMPLEMENTED FEATURES
 >
-> - `MENU` - When the game is initialized, a menu containing the options Play, Leader Board, Instructions and Exit is displayed
+> - `MENU` - When the game is initialized, a menu containing the options Play, LeaderBoard, Instructions and Exit is displayed
 > - `PAUSE` - It's possible to pause the game.
 When the game is paused, a menu containing the options Continue, New game, Exit and Exit to Menu is displayed
 > - `ENEMIES` - There are 2 types of enemies in the game: Monster and King
 > - `KING MOVIMENTATION` - King has an inteligent movementation (finds the shortest way to hero by dodging walls)
 > - `MAP CREATION` - We are able to use custom made maps with the support of a wall and enemies tracking system
 > - `EXTERNAL FONT` - We can use our own font in the game
 > - `HEALTH BAR` - The player has an amount of health that decreases every time he has contact with an enemy
-> - `GAME OVER` - When the player's energy gets to 0, a Game Over screen containing the options Menu, See Leader Board and Add name to leaderboard Board is displayed
+> - `GAME OVER` - When the player's energy gets to 0, a Game Over screen containing the options Menu, See LeaderBoard and Add name to leaderBoard is displayed
 > - `CHARACTERS` - We designed the characters manually
 > - `INSTRUCTIONS` - In the menu the player has the option to se an instructions screen
 > - `BULLETS` - The player and enenies can shoot bullets